-Note 32 : Segment Information:
+Note 34: Segment Information:

 Operating segments are defined as components of an enterprise for which discrete financial information is available that is evaluated regularly by the chief operating decision maker, in deciding how to allocate resources and assessing performance.
-The Company's chief operating decision maker is the Chief Executive Officer and Managing Director.
-The main Business of the Company is providing consultany services.
-Further all activities are carried out within India..
+The Group's chief operating decision maker is the Chief Executive Officer and Managing Director.
+The main Business of the Company is retail loan distribution.
+Further all activities are carried out within India.
 Accordingly, Segment Reporting in accordance with Ind Accounting Standard - 108 "Operating Segment" issued by the Institute of Chartered Accountants of India and adopted by Companies (Accounting Standard) Rules, 2015 is not applicable to the Company.

-Note 33 : Previous Years' Figures:
+Note 35 : Previous Years' Figures:

 The financial statements have been prepared in accordance with the Companies (Indian Accounting Standards) Rules, 2015 (Ind-AS) prescribed under Section 133 of the Companies Act, 2013 and other recognised accounting practices and polices to the extent applicable.
-The Company has adopted Ind-AS on April 1, 2019 with the transition date as April 1, 2018, and adoption was carried out in accordance with Ind-AS 101 - First Time Adoption of Indian Accounting Standards.
 The previous period's figures have been regrouped or rearranged wherever necessary.